South Central Texas

 (1718 - 1879), San Antonio

-Built to protect Mission de San Antonio de Valero (originally San Antonio de Padua in 1716) from Indians.
-In 1722 it was moved two miles downstream directly across from the mission.
-The mission was secularized in 1793 and later garrisoned in 1803 by Spanish / Mexican troops in addition to the Presidio.
-The troops came from the pueblo of San José y Santiago del Alamo in Coahuila, Mexico.
-The presidio was never walled or stockaded for defense, although several plans were proposed.
-What became "The Alamo" (built 1755) was the former chapel of the mission.
-By the 1830's the entire former mission complex was referred to as such, and the Alamo then became the principal unit of walled-defense.
-The Presidio and the Alamo were captured by Texan forces in 1835, but in March 1836 the Mexican Army (5000 troops), now occupying the Presidio, defeated and killed all 189 Texan defenders holed up in the Alamo during a 13-day battle (with 1500 Mexican deaths).
-Mexican earthwork artillery siege batteries were emplaced at La Villita (at present-day South Alamo and East Nueva Streets, excavated in 1985), another on present-day Commerce Street near Navarro Street (Potrero area), one on Presa Street, and another on Soledad Street.
-The town returned to Texan control after the Battle of San Jacinto (April 1836).
+The mission was secularized in 1793 and later garrisoned in 1803 by Mexican troops.
+The soldiers came from the pueblo of San José y Santiago del Alamo in Coahuila State, Mexico.
+What became "The Alamo", as we know it today, was the former chapel of the mission (built 1755).
+By the 1830's the entire complex was referred to as such, as the Alamo had by then became the principal unit of walled-defense for this area, replacing the former presidio for all intents and purposes.
+The Alamo was captured by Texan forces in December 1835, but in March 1836 the Mexican Army (5000 troops) defeated and killed all 189 Texan defenders holed up in the Alamo during a 13-day battle (with 1500 Mexican deaths).
+Mexican earthwork artillery siege batteries were emplaced at La Villita (at present-day South Alamo and East Nueva Streets, site excavated in 1985), another on present-day Commerce Street near Navarro Street (Potrero area), one on Presa Street, and another on Soledad Street.
+The town returned to Texan control in June 1836, establishing Post Béxar at the abandoned Alamo (renamed Post San Antonio (1) in 1839).
 The Mexican Army returned briefly in September 1842.
-The U.S. Army arrived in 1845 establishing Camp at the Alamo (misspelled by one Army clerk as Camp Almus).
-The Alamo compound was named Fort San Antonio in 1846 and was still in use during the 1850's.
-It then later served mainly as the San Antonio Quartermaster Supply Depot until it was moved to Fort Sam Houston in 1879.
+The U.S. Army arrived in 1845 establishing Camp at the Alamo (or Camp Béxar).
+The Alamo compound was named Fort San Antonio (2) in 1846 and was still in use during the 1850's.
+It then later served mainly as the San Antonio Quartermaster Supply Depot until it was moved to Fort Sam Houston (5) in 1879.
 Confederate forces occupied the post for the duration of the Civil War.

-Also in San Antonio is the Military Plaza (Plaza de las Armas).
-It once had a Spanish military barracks (built 1810), which was also used by American troops in 1846 (foundation ruins still exist).
-Only the Spanish Governor's Palace still survives from the colonial period.
-The site of Camp Crockett (2) (1846) is also in San Antonio, but its location is disputed.
-A marker is located at the San Pedro Park Library, but some evidence suggests that Brackenridge Park (San Antonio Zoo) may be the actual location.
-San Pedro Springs at San Pedro Park was the site of Army encampments in the Mexican and Civil Wars.
-See also Missions of San Antonio (NPS).
+The site of Camp Crockett (2) (1846) is also located in the city, but its location is disputed.
+A marker is located at the San Pedro Park Library, but some evidence suggests that Brackenridge Park (San Antonio Zoo) may be the actual location (at San Antonio Springs).
+San Pedro Springs at San Pedro Park was the site of U.S. Army encampments during the Mexican and Civil Wars.
+See also San Antonio Missions NHP (NPS).

 Camp Edward Clark (1)